malcops/website/content/posts/projects/books-2021.md

 13. A World Without Email - Cal Newport
 14. The Basic Laws of Human Stupidity - Carlo Cipolla
 15. The Practice: Shipping Creative Work - Seth Godin
+16. 12 Rules for Life: An Antidote to Chaos - Jordan Peterson